 - They had a low minting price of 0.08 ETH.
 Previously other collections were minted at escalating prices that ended up annoying early adopters.

 - People liked the art.
 It was more fun but also more mass market.
 Camps on either side quickly formed.
 Those supporting the crypto punks, the Original Gangsters, thought the Apes looked kitsch.
 In contrast, the Ape’s distinctive aesthetic resonated well with those of an opposing view.

-- Yuga labs was very clever or lucky because their apes were endorsed by celebrities.
-Anyone from musicians to athletes were purchasing them like hot cakes for astronomical prices: Madonna, Paris Hilton, The Rolling Stones, Snoop Dog, Jimmy Fallon, Steph Curry, Serena Williams, Alexis Ohanian just to name a few.
+- Yuga Labs was very clever or lucky because their apes were endorsed by celebrities.
+Anyone from musicians to athletes was purchasing them like hotcakes for astronomical prices: Madonna, Paris Hilton, The Rolling Stones, Snoop Dog, Jimmy Fallon, Steph Curry, Serena Williams, Alexis Ohanian just to name a few.
 If CryptoPunks are the Stradivarius Violin of the modern era, Bored Apes are its Rolexes.
 A Stradivarius violin has historical provenance value attached to it.
 Rolex on the other hand is a professionally managed brand.
-Heavy advertising and sponsoring of celebrities is what builds the brand narrative.
+Heavy advertising and sponsoring of celebrities are what build the brand narrative.

 - They have their own Coin called Ape Coin which you will be able to use to buy these NFTs.
 I am going to tell you more about this later.

 - The Bored Apes collection conceded IP rights to the token holder